Yaohua001/TPEL/README.md

 `-` It is provided for research and educational purposes only.
 If you find this Python-based COMSOL simulation model useful, please kindly reference our paper.

-# Creating an Inductive Power Transfer Model: A Comprehensive Guide from Scratch
+# Creating an Inductive Power Transfer Model: A Comprehensive Guide from